- How PayPal Shipping Scams Work

 - Frequently Asked Questions

 PayPal shipping scams can be avoided as long as you use best practices when selling items and always be on the lookout for red flags of a scam.
-The most important thing to remember is to never use a prepaid shipping label that the seller provides, even if it means you don't have to pay for shipping.
+The most important thing to remember is never to use a prepaid shipping label that the seller provides, even if it means you don't have to pay for shipping.

 There are many different versions of PayPal shipping scams, most of which involve a fraudulent buyer scamming you out of your item/s for sale.
 Here are how these scams work.